-The landscaping provisions of these design standards preserve and enhance the character, appearance and beauty of the community, to preserve property values, and to accomplish transition between areas of unlike character.
+The landscaping provisions of these design standards preserve and enhance the quality, appearance and beauty of the community, to preserve property values, and to accomplish transition between unlike areas.

 63.1 MINIMUM LANDSCAPE AREA (MLA)

 - Does the landscaping include a diverse variety of plant species? - Does the landscaping soften the mass of a large building? - ☐ Will the landscaping features create a sense of place?